-The County of Fresno maintains an Employees' Retirement Association Trust Fund that is used to account for assets held by the County, in a trustee capacity, for the Fresno County Employees' Retirement Association (FCERA).
 The County maintains an Investment Trust Fund that is used to account for the investments made by the County.
-Upon the dissolution of the Fresno County Redevelopment Agency, a Successor Agency Private-Purpose Trust Fund was established to maintain the remaining proceeds.
 The County, in a fiduciary capacity, also maintains various Agency Funds that are used to account for assets held for others by the County.
 These funds include County funds which are segregated from other County funds for purposes of control, property taxes collected on behalf of other governmental units and monies held by the Public Administrator-Guardian.
-It should be noted that the Employees' Retirement Association Trust, Investment Trust, and Redevelopment Successor Agency Trust funds are discretely presented in the basic financial statements.
+It should be noted that the Investment Trust fund is discretely presented in the basic financial statements.